 Crazy Climber is considered to be a precursor to the platformer genre.
 It has a special place in my heart, because it was the very first video game I ever played.
 You can read more about it my retro story about an 80s arcade machine.

 The player controls a guy who is trying to climb to the top of a skyscraper.
-While doing so, you need to skillfully avoid different obstacles like opening and closing windows, falling items (flower pots anyone?), peculiar creatures, etc.
+While doing so, you need to skilfully avoid different obstacles like opening and closing windows, falling items (flower pots anyone?), peculiar creatures, etc.

 It is a classic that was re-released for the PS4 in 2014.